Jeff Flake on Trump's Iran deal decision: 'I just don't think it's a wise move'

 Trump and North Korean leader Kim Jong Un are expected to meet soon in a historic summit.

 Flake, who announced last year that he will not run for re-election, is a frequent and outspoken critic of Trump.

 The senator, a member of the Senate Foreign Relations Committee, came out against the Iran deal in 2015.

-At the time, the senator said the agreement imposed "severe limitations" on "Congress and future administrations in responding to Iran's non-nuclear behavior in the region."
+At the time, he said the agreement imposed "severe limitations" on "Congress and future administrations in responding to Iran's non-nuclear behavior in the region."

+On Tuesday, Flake was quick to criticize the Obama administration's approach to the deal as well.

+"It certainly could have been a better deal and it should have been structured differently," Flake said.
+"President Obama should have come to the Senate and proposed it as a treaty and we wouldn't be going through what we're going through now, and I think it would have been a much better deal."